MicrosoftDocs/semantic-kernel-docs/semantic-kernel/agents/plugins/openai-plugins/export-plugins.md

 ## Download the ChatGPT plugin starter
 To make it easier to create ChatGPT plugins, we've created a [starter project](https://github.com/microsoft/semantic-kernel-starters/tree/main/sk-csharp-chatgpt-plugin) that you can use as a template.
 The starter project includes the following features:
 - An endpoint that serves up an ai-plugin.json file for ChatGPT to discover the plugin
-- A generator that automatically converts prompts into semantic function endpoints
+- A generator that automatically converts prompts into prompt endpoints
 - The ability to add additional native functions as endpoints to the plugin

 To easiest way to get started is to use the Semantic Kernel VS Code extension.
 Follow the steps to download the starter with VS Code: